ttscoff/na_gem/README.md

     na [global options] find [command options] PATTERN

 DESCRIPTION
     Search tokens are separated by spaces.
-Actions matching any token in the pattern will be shown   (partial matches allowed).
+Actions matching all tokens in the pattern will be shown   (partial matches allowed).
 Add a + before a token to make it required, e.g. `na find +feature +maybe`

 COMMAND OPTIONS
-    -d, --depth=DEPTH - Recurse to depth (default: 1)
-    -x, --exact       - Match pattern exactly
+    -d, --depth=DEPTH                      - Recurse to depth (default: none) -e, --regex                            - Interpret search pattern as regular expression --in=TODO_PATH                         - Show actions from a specific todo file in history (default: none) -o, --or                               - Combine search tokens with OR, displaying actions matching ANY of the terms --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none) -v, --invert                           - Show actions not matching search pattern -x, --exact                            - Match pattern exactly

 EXAMPLES

     # Find all actions containing feature, idea, and swift
-    na find feature +idea +swift
+    na find feature idea swift

     # Find all actions containing the exact text "feature idea"
     na find -x feature idea

-    # Find all actions 3 directories deep containing either swift or obj-c
-    na find -d 3 swift obj-c
 ```

 ##### init, create